-- Loading of 3D Images (typically CT scans although other modalities are also accepted). - Navigation on the patient to determine course of action - Identification of regions of interest, including GTV (Gross Tumor Volume), CTV (Clinical Target Volume), organs at risk. - Determination of Surgical Frame - Definition of the resection (Surgical Target Volume STV). - Definition of the PTV (Planning Target Volume) removing the STV from the CTV. - Simulation bolus, protections, air, etc. - Optimization of IORT parameters with the help of the DVH (Dose Volume Histogram). - Reporting radiance is compatible DICOM V3 standard (http://dicom.nema.org/).
+- Loading of 3D Images (typically CT scans although other modalities are also accepted). - Navigation on the patient to determine course of action. - Identification of regions of interest, including GTV (Gross Tumor Volume), CTV (Clinical Target Volume), organs at risk.

+- Determination of Surgical Frame. - Definition of the resection (Surgical Target Volume STV). - Definition of the PTV (Planning Target Volume) removing the STV from the CTV. - Simulation bolus, protections, air, etc. - Optimization of IORT parameters with help of the DVH (Dose Volume Histogram). - Reporting.